julian1/reactor/README.md

-/blog - task esp8266, and control registers. screen, minicom, miniterm that I use this led, to writing a demux . handling of signals.

-#### DEMUX/REACTOR
+#### REACTOR/DEMUX

-  A micro demultiplexor/reactor event framework for linux in C
+  A micro reactor/demultiplexor event framework for linux in C

 #### FEATURES